zappuf/single_cell_basics/README.md

 ## What this page is:

-- A basic quickstart guide to get someone interested in single cell genomics data **started** with data analysis.
+- A basic quickstart guide to get someone interested in single cell genomics data **started** with data analysis in Code Ocean capsules.
 - Access to a complete runtime environment to run a handful of single cell data tutorials in a jupyter notebook (i.e you won't have to install any software).
+- Access to test data to run complete workflows.